Uncovering the Internet's Hidden Values: An Empirical Study of Desirable Behavior Using Highly-Upvoted Content on Reddit: Discussion and Implications

-Our work highlights a clear distinction between notions of prosociality and content desirability.
+\para{Improving Models of Desirable Behavior:} Our work highlights a clear distinction between notions of prosociality and content desirability.
 We find that current prosociality measures (e.g., supportiveness, agreement, and politeness) were unable to reliably capture the macro, meso, and micro values we extracted.
 Moreover, prosociality metrics alone are inadequate at explaining the relationship between desirable behavior and upvoting patterns on Reddit.

 Different communities hold distinct values and view prosocial behavior in diverse ways, reflecting varying community cultures and norms.
 Consequently, certain communities may have unique interpretations of what constitutes valuable or upvote-worthy content, which may not always align with traditional prosociality measures.
 This underscores the need for a deeper exploration into the specific attributes or values that individual communities consider to be desirable.
 The misalignment between the values being rewarded in practice and existing computational models of prosociality emphasize the need for better approaches to detect desirable behavior. \textit{This calls for the development of models that are tailored towards capturing community-specific values in order to improve recall and align such measures of desirability with the content and behavior that is actually encouraged in practice.}